-The visa policy of the United States and the country's immigration laws are not the easiest to go through.
-After all, there are about 185 types of visas.
-Figuring out which one you need can be a tricky business, especially if you do not travel much and are accustomed to deciphering all the rules.
-However, that is why we are here to help.
+The visa policy of the United States and also the country's immigration laws aren't the easiest to go through.
+There are approximately 185 types of visas.
+Figuring out which one you need can be a tricky business in the event that you don't travel much and are accustomed to breaking up the rules.
+That is the reason why we are here to assist.

-First of all, if you plan to travel to the US, you must establish which type of visa you are eligible for.
-We will not go into details about all 185 types of visas, but what you need to know is that those visas are categorized into immigrant and non-immigrant documents.
-Most people are interested in the latter category because they cover short stays in the US.
-At the same time, the most common visas that are issued are the B1 and the B2 visa.
-Both of them cover short stays.
-The B1 is for business purposes, while the B2 visa is for tourism and medical purposes.
+First of all, if you plan to travel to the US, you have to establish which type of visa you are eligible for.
+We will not go into details about all 185 kinds of visas, but what you want to know is that those visas are categorized into immigrant and non-immigrant documents.
+Most people are interested in the latter category since they cover remains in the US.
+At the exact same time, the most common visas that are issued will be the B1 and the B2 visa.
+Stays are covered by both of these.
+The B1 is for business purposes, while the B2 visa is for tourism and healthcare purposes.

-At the same time, 38 countries are included in the Visa Waiver Program.
+At the identical time, 38 countries are contained from the Visa Waiver Program.
 What does that mean?
-It means that the citizens of those 38 states do not need any type of visa to enter the United States.
-However, they do need a US ESTA.
-It is not a visa per se, but more of a document that lets the US government knows that certain people wish to cross their border by sea or by land.
-The ESTA grants a 90-day stay in the US, but most importantly, it can be obtained online. iVisa can help you get one if you qualify.
+It means that the citizens of these 38 states do not need any kind of visa to enter the United States.
+It is not but more of a document that allows the US government knows that men and women want to cross their borders.
+The ESTA grants a 90 days Per Entry stay in the US, but above all, it could be accessed online. iVisa can help, if you qualify, to get one.

 To establish your eligibility for a US ESTA, all you need is iVisa's Visa Checker.
-The feature gives you the information you need in just a few seconds.
-All you have to do is select your country of origin in the first drag-down menu (left) and put the United States in the menu on the right.
-If you qualify for a US ESTA, you will be able to apply on the spot.
-If not, you are given a list of the nearest US diplomatic mission where you can go and apply for your visa.
+The feature gives you the information you need in less than two seconds.
+All you have to do is pick your country of origin at the first drag-down menu (left) and place America in the menu to the right side.
+If you qualify for a US ESTA, then you'll have the ability to apply immediately.
+Otherwise, you are given a list of the nearest US diplomatic mission where you are able to go and apply for your visa.